Health Conditions That Affect Sleep Quality

 Can gastritis cause sleeplessness?

-We know that not just you but no one wants their tummy to act funny.
-Especially when you want to take a rest or simply want to catch up on your sleep schedule.
+We are aware that nobody wants their stomach to act strangely, including you, especially when you want to take a rest or simply want to catch up on your sleep schedule.
 But our digestive systems are made that way.
-One inflammation in the gut and your body is set for Irritable Bowel Syndrome.
-Not to mention, multiple trips to the bathroom as they drain out your energy and raise your stress levels.
-In fact, 40% of IBS patients have reported difficulty with sleeping.
+When there is inflammation in the gut, your body is set for irritable bowel syndrome.
+Not to mention, multiple trips to the bathroom drain your energy and raise your stress levels.
+In fact, 40% of IBS patients have reported difficulty sleeping.

 can gastritis cause sleeplessness

 Eating and sleeping are needed for our survival.
-And with a few tweakings in your eating and sleeping pattern can improve your overall quality of life.
+And with a few tweaks in your eating and sleeping patterns, you can improve your overall quality of life.

-First of all, avoid having big meals close to your sleeping schedule.
-If you are a stomach sleeper, try not to sleep right after a big lunch.
+First of all, avoid having big meals close to bedtime.
+If you are a stomach sleeper, try not to sleep right after a big meal.
 Cutting down on caffeine and alcohol can also improve your digestion.
 If possible, avoid eating processed foods at all.
 Any food high in preservatives, sugar, or sodium can mess up your gut biome.
 No, not even innocent-looking chocolates or ice creams.
 While one or two bites are okay during the daytime, eating products made out of cocoa and dairy products can cause gas and bloating.

 What to do, then?
 Eat small meals.
 If you crave snacks, eat an apple or a bowl of unsweetened oatmeal.
 Physical activities like walking and exercise also help with digestion and expend energy for your body.
-The more healthy your digestive system is, the better sleep you get.
+The healthier your digestive system is, the better sleep you get.

 Can neural problems make one's insomnia worse?

 Coordination between the brain and nerve signaling is vital for our well-being.
 Nerves not only control our emotions but also help with our muscle movements.
-A particular kind of twitch or motor disability affects the patient with many things - like sleeping positions, the onset of sleep, and the nature of sleep.
+A particular kind of twitch or motor disability affects the patient in many ways, like sleeping positions, the onset of sleep, and the nature of sleep.

 Are Parkinson's symptoms worse at night?